hapax/hapax.github.io/about.md

 I am generously supported by a UBC
 [International Doctoral Fellowship](https://www.grad.ubc.ca/campus-community/meet-our-students/wakeham-david).

-I was born and raised in Melbourne, Australia, where I also received degrees in philosophy, maths, and physics.
+I was born and raised in Melbourne, Australia, where I received degrees in philosophy, maths, and physics.
 My CV is available on request.